Childhood Education Teacher (1-6) Bilingual Education, M.S.Ed.

 Matriculation Requirements

 This program applies to students who hold a New York State Initial Certificate in Childhood Education and wish to attain a Professional Certificate in Childhood Education with an Extension in Bilingual Education.
 This program also applies to students who have a Professional Certificate in Childhood Education and wish to pursue an Extension in Bilingual Education.
-All students who wish to enroll should speak to the bilingual program adviser.
+All students who wish to enroll should speak to the Bilingual Program adviser.

-Applicants must demonstrate proficiency in both English and in a language other than English (the language in which they seek the extension).
-Proficiency in the language other than English is determined by the Bilingual Education Assessment (BEA), which is offered by New York State.
+Applicants must have a minimum undergraduate grade point average of 3.00.
+Applicants must demonstrate proficiency in both English and in a language other than English (the language in which they seek the extension.)
+Proficiency in the language other than English is determined by the Bilingual Education Assessment (BEA) which is offered by New York State.
 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.

 Students should note additional requirements found at the beginning of this section as well as in the sections “Admission” and “Academic Regulations and Procedures” of the Brooklyn College Bulletin of Graduate Programs.